petsy/gcdt/docs/70_development.md

 https://www.youtube.com/watch?v=pXhcPJK5cMc

 We decided to use docopt for out command line interface because it is simple and very flexible.
 In addition we developed a `dispatch mechanism` to ease the docopt usage and to make the gcdt CLI commands testable.

+#### Plugin mechanism

+gcdt uses entry points similar to [pluggy](https://github.com/pytest-dev/pluggy) to find installed plugins

+For communication with the plugin we use [Blinker signals](https://pythonhosted.org/blinker/).
+This helps us to decouple the gcdt code base from plugin code and vice-versa.
+Blinker is of cause only one way to do that.
+Blinker is fast, simple, well documented, etc. so there are some popular frameworks using it (Flask, Pelican, ...).